Vyral/mark-feder/_posts/2019-01-15-your-credit-score-the-key-to-home-loan-savings.md

 **We use credit diagnostic tools to try to bump our clients’ scores up.** Sometimes, we advise them to do something as simple as paying down a charge card from a department store.

 I’ve had clients who’ve saved themselves thousands of dollars over the life of a mortgage by paying a little extra toward their credit card early.
-Doing this could propel you into a higher credit score group and save you money as you apply for a loan. &nbsp;&nbsp;&nbsp;
+Doing this could propel you into a higher credit score group and save you money as you apply for a loan.

 If you need help with any of your real estate needs or would like to go over some scenarios, please give me a call at 858-37-1520.
 I’d be happy to help!